spacemeat/pyke/README.md

 ### Interpolation, basically

 In a nutshell, a string value in an option can have all or part of it enclosed in `{}`.
 This specifies an interpolation, which is simply to replace that portion of the string with the option given by the name in braces.
-The name is recursively looked up in the options table, its string values interpolated the same way, and returned to replace.
-Above, the executable name ("'exe_basename'") is interpolated as "'{name}'".
-The text is replaced by "simple", the value of the `name` option.
+The name is recursively looked up in the options table for that phase, its string values interpolated the same way, and returned to replace.
+We'll get into detail and examples below.

 > It should be noted that most of these options so far are actually contained in a `Phase`-derived class called `CFamilyBuildPhase`, which `CompileAndLinkPhase` derives from.
 This is because several other `CFamilyBuildPhase`-derived classes make use of the same options.
 It works just the same, as derived phase class inherit their supers' options.